OneRedOak/sample_scala_postgres/README.md

-Scala Sample with MongoDB
+Scala Sample with PostgreSQL
 =================

-Build sample for Scala with MongoDB using Casbah, JUnit for unit tests and Scoverage for code coverage.
+Build sample for Scala with PostgreSQL using PostgreSQL-Async, JUnit for unit tests and Scoverage for code coverage.